vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/05_The_Ramtek_Inscriptions.md

 As it happens, photographs of both inscriptions have been published in Indian Archaeology 1982–83—A Review \(p.
 167\), but this might have been more or less accidental, since the description of these two plates \(p.
 137\) confuses them with the reported ‘Prabhāvatī Guptā inscription’ ‘on the southern wall

-of the maṇd
+of the maṇḍapa’.

-. apa’.
 Nothing is said as to the contents of the two parallel inscriptions, and they certainly do not endorse the statement made in the IAR

 that the temple ‘on the basis of these inscriptions could definitely be dated to the fifth to sixth century ad’.11 In fact, both inscriptions belong to the Yādava period as will be shown below.
 I shall refer to these two inscriptions as Kevala–Narasiṁha Temple Ramtek Inscription No. 1 & No. 2.